Iqwertz/Depictor/readme.md

 In this text field you can paste some gcode that gets appended to the gcode file before drawing it.
 Before starting your first print please adjust the feedrate (default: 4000) and the homing command (default: $H) for your plotter.

 ### **Gcode scaling**
 Depictor will automatically scale your gcode to the size of your drawing area.
-To define the drawing area you have to measure the smallest point and the biggest point on it.
-Enter these values into the "Drawing area start" and "Drawing area end" fields.
+There are 3 default profiles for A5, A4 and A3 paper sizes (They only work if one edge of the paper is in 0,0 and if your plotter coordinates are in mm).
+If the default profile doesn't fit your drawing area you can also create a custom profile:

 ### **Pen down command** / **Pen up command**
 Here you can configure the commands to lift and lower the drawing pen.
 If these commands are different on your plotter please change them here.